k21971/EvilHack/doc/evilhack-changelog.md

 - Feedback improvements to #loot (tame pet)
 - More feedback improvements to #loot (tame pet)
 - Little bit extra variation of water creatures on the Plane of Water
+- Tweak odds of rising as a zombie and continuing to play